Jeopardy!: Returning champions

 The winner of each episode returns to compete against two new contestants on the next episode.
 Originally, a contestant who won five consecutive days retired undefeated and was guaranteed a spot in the Tournament of Champions.
 The five-day limit was eliminated on September 8, 2003.
 The record for most days with a new returning champion is 13, set in 2002 and tied in 2025.

-In rare instances, contestants tie for first place.
-The rules related to ties have changed over time.
-Since November 24, 2014, ties for first place following Final Jeopardy! are broken with a tie-breaker clue, resulting in only one champion being named, keeping their winnings, and returning to compete in the next show.
-The tied contestants are given the category and read the single clue, and the first contestant to buzz-in must give the correct question.
-A contestant cannot win by default if the opponent gives an incorrect question or forgets to phrase the response as a question (even if correct).
-The contestant must give a correct question to win the game.
-If neither player gives the correct question, another clue is given.
-Previously, if two or all three contestants tied for first place, they were declared "co-champions", and each retained his or her winnings and (unless one was a five-time champion who retired prior to 2003) returned on the following episode.
-A tie occurred on the January 29, 2014, episode when Arthur Chu, leading at the end of Double Jeopardy!, wagered to tie challenger Carolyn Collins rather than winning.
-Chu followed Jeopardy!
-College Champion Keith Williams's advice to wager for the tie to increase the leader's chances of winning.
-A three-way (non-zero) tie for first place has only occurred once on the syndicated version hosted by Trebek, on March 16, 2007, when Scott Weiss, Jamey Kirby, and Anders Martinson all ended the game with $16,000.
-Until March 1, 2018, no regular game had ended in a tie-breaker.

 If no contestant finishes Final Jeopardy! with a positive total, there is no winner and three new contestants compete on the next episode.
 This has happened on several episodes, including the second episode hosted by Trebek.
 A winner unable to return as champion because of a change in personal circumstances – for example, illness or a job offer – may be allowed to appear as a co-champion (now a rare occurrence since the co-champion rule was disestablished in early Season 31) in a later episode.
-If a light pen failure occurs during the Final Jeopardy! round, extra time is given, and the round could have an outcome on the game; officials have the right to declare co-champions with both affected players being paid their scores.
-No tiebreaker will be played, and the game will ruled a technical tie game.
+If a light pen failure occurs or, as seen in at least one 1986 episode, a contestant faints during the Final Jeopardy! round, extra time is given, and the round could have an effect on the outcome of the game; officials have the right to declare co-champions with both affected players being paid their scores.
+No tiebreaker will be played, and the game will be ruled a technical tie game.